-One of the strengths of UnboundID Synchronization Server is the ease with which you can install a synchronization server instance using the setup tool.
-To install a stand-alone synchronization server instance, run the setup tool in one of the two following modes: interactive command-line mode or non-interactive command-line mode.
+One of the strengths of the UnboundID[®] Synchronization Server is the ease with which you can install a server instance using the setup tool.
+The setup tool allows you to quickly install and configure a stand-alone Synchronization Server instance.

+To install a server instance, run the setup tool in one of the following modes: interactive command-line, or non-interactive command-line mode.

 - Interactive Command-Line Mode.
 Interactive command-line mode prompts for information during the installation process.
-To run the installation in this mode, use the setup command. - Non-interactive Command-Line Mode.
-Non-interactive command-line mode is designed for quick command-line entry or for use in install scripts to automate the process.
-To run the installation in this mode, the setup tool must be run with the --no-prompt option as well as all other arguments required to define the appropriate initial configuration.
+To run the installation in this mode, use the setup --cli command. - Non-Interactive Command-Line Mode.
+Non-interactive command-line mode is designed for setup scripts to automate installations or for command-line usage.
+To run the installation in this mode, setup must be run with the --no-prompt option as well as the other arguments required to define the appropriate initial configuration.

-All of the steps that are executed during the installation and configuration process should be performed while logged into the system as the user or role under which the Synchronization Server will run.
+All installation and configuration steps should be performed while logged on to the system as the user or role under which the Synchronization Server will run.

-Installing the Synchronization Server
+Installing the UnboundID Synchronization Server in Interactive Mode